Northport-East Northport Union Free School District: History

-Location

-The school district is situated on the north shore of Long Island in western Suffolk County, Northport-East Northport is approximately 50 miles from the United States' largest city, New York.
-The district serves the communities of Northport, Eatons Neck, Asharoken and much of East Northport, all located in the Town of Huntington, New York.

 Education

 Educational offerings in the schools are broad in scope.
 A basic education program is offered at all levels, and augmenting it is a wide range of elective programs to meet the interests, abilities, needs and career goals of district pupils.
 Special services are provided by district staff and the Board of Cooperative Educational Services (BOCES).
 Northport High School is the only high school in the nation to offer an International Baccalaureate program, two National Academy Programs (Finance & Information Technology), more than 20 AP/IB courses, a science research program, Project Lead the Way, and a state model law program.

 The school district also offers acceleration programs, of a one to two year acceleration in math, and of a one-year acceleration in science.
 The high school has a large range of challenging programs available for students.
 The high school's art and music department are highly recognized.
 Pupils perform well above the norm on state and national examinations and graduating seniors receive a large number of scholarships and awards.
 Over 95% of high school graduates continue their education.